arturochian/Ch4-Chi-Squared-act/index.md

 You should get that three of the assumptions are met and that one is not.

 *** .explanation
+* Without additional information, we have to assume that the data are met.
+* Both lying on papers and lying on tests have Yes/No answers so these data are categorical.
-The Expected Counts are not all greater than 5 so the assumptions for a parametric test are not met.
+* The Expected Counts are not all greater than 5 so the assumptions for a parametric test are not met.
 As a result, we will use a non-parametric test.

 --- &multitext
 # Contributions to the Test Statistic